 A minimum of 15lb and 0.35mm diameter line (minimum 0.40mm diameter on Birch) to be used at all times.
 Braided mainline is not permitted (with the exception of marker and spod/spomb rods).

-We are a rig tubing only venue.
+We are a rig tubing only venue and expect everyone to use rub tubing – no naked mainlines at the lead.
 This means that all leaders, braid and leadcore are banned (that includes the particular brand leader you may use be it korda, fox, nash etc!).
 Naked chods and zigs are also banned.